soudeep-cse/Soybean_dataset_Paper/README.md

-# Hybrid Sequential CNN-GNN Model for Soybean Leaf Disease Classification
+# A Hybrid Deep Learning Framework: Sequential CNN-GNN for Soybean Leaf Disease classification.

-This repository contains the implementation of a **Hybrid Sequential CNN-GNN model** designed for **Soybean Leaf Disease Classification**.

 ## Dataset

 The following dataset was used in this project: